Pelvic Floor & EMS

 Traditional pelvic floor exercises (Kegels) are a well-established method for strengthening these muscles.
 EMS fitness can bring some additional benefits based on electrode placement and the auxiliary muscles it helps to train.

-How EMS personal training can help:
+How EMS training can help

 EMS fitness works by sending electrical pulses through electrodes placed on your body, causing muscles to contract.
 While the electrodes aren’t placed directly on the pelvic floor itself, they are typically positioned on surrounding muscles like the glutes, abdomen, and legs.
 Here’s how EMS workouts can influence your pelvic floor: